xiix0/scam/README.md

-You are standing on my toes.
+Many pages make a thick book, except for pocket Bibles which are on very very thin paper.